amanzi/amanzi/doc/user_guide/input/input_schema.rst

 Each ``execution_control`` is required to define a ``start`` time.
 The final control period must define an ``end`` time.
 It is assumed that the start time of the next control period is the end time of the previous period.
 Therefore, it is not required that each ``execution_control`` element have an ``end`` time defined.

-The attribute ``max_cycles`` is only valid for transient and transient with static flow execution modes.
+Under the structure algorithm, the attribute ``max_cycles`` is only valid for transient and transient with static flow execution modes.

 The ``execution_control`` section also provides the elements ``comments`` and ``verbosity``.
 Users may provide any text within the ``comment`` element to annotate this section.  ``verbosity`` takes the attribute level= ``extreme | high | medium | low | none``.
 This triggers increasing levels of reporting from inside Amanzi.  `"extreme`" is recommended for developers and debugging.
 For users wishing to monitor solver performance and convergence more closely or debug input files, `"high`" is recommended.